Cleft Lip and Palate

 The exact cause is unknown.
 The majority appear to be caused by a combination of genetic and environmental factors during the early part of the pregnancy.
 Clefts may also appear with other syndromes.
-Click on the following link for a PDF document announcing the results of a 2005 genetic study on clefting.
+Click Here for a PDF document announcing the results of a 2005 genetic study on clefting.

 Will this happen to children I have in the future?
 FACES suggests that you be tested by a geneticist.
 Cleft lip, with or without cleft palate, can run in families.
 In families where the cause is genetic, there is often a 50% chance of another child being born with it.
 However, in families where there is no history of clefts, the chance are very small of another child being born with a cleft.

 What kinds of problems could my child have?